pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 ## How you can help your pastor.

-If you are not a pastor, the chances are, that your pastor struggling with one (if not all) of these pressures.
+If you are not a pastor, the chances are, that your pastor is struggling with one (if not all) of these pressures.
 The good news, is that there are things you can do that help:

 - You can faithfully attend services and listen actively to preaching.
 This, more than anything else, will be an encouragement to your pastor.
 - You can find ways to help in the church and be faithful in them.